-This measure ensures that all Medicaid patients discharged home from an inpatient setting have a documented formal social needs screening completed during or within 12 months of admission, and that a positive screen result in appropriate referrals for services and notification to the RAE.
+This measure insures that all Medicaid patients discharged to home from an inpatient setting have a documented formal social needs screening during or within 12 months of admission and that positive screens result in appropriate referrals for services and notification to the RAE.

-By formally assessing needs, making referrals for services where appropriate, and by communicating such referrals back to the RAE, continuity of care will be increased.
-This intervention will increase health outcomes and reduce healthcare costs.
+By formally assessing needs, making referrals for services where appropriate and by communicating such referrals back to the RAE, continuity of care will be increased thereby increasing health outcomes and reducing healthcare costs.

 Successful implementation of this intervention will require development of a standardized tool for the assessment of needs, identification of and referral to relevant services, documentation of assessment and referral, and the ability to consistently refer this information back to the correctly assigned RAE for each patient.
-We will work with the RAE to identify community resources and will utilize our health information exchange partner, CORHIO, to send the screening and referral information back to the RAE for outpatient follow up.
+We will work with the RAE to identify community resources and will utilize our health information exchange partner, CORHIO, to send the screening and referral information back to the RAE for out-patient follow up.